Donating to charity: where does your money go?

 DO NOT RESPOND TO PRESSURE AND EMOTIONAL APPEALS

 Do not let yourself be pressured into contributing on the spot.
-You have a right to say no. No legitimate organization will pressure you to give immediately.
-Also be wary of the hard-luck appeal.
-It is a favourite of some organizations.
+You have a right to say no. A legitimate organization will not pressure you to give immediately.

 Be firm when you don't want to give.
 For your own sake and for the sake of the charity making a request, it is better to say "no" rather than "maybe."
 You can't support everything so don't feel bad about saying "no." Without a decision, the charity will contact you again, you'll feel bothered and pressured.